 Henry Bradley Plant (October 27, 1819 – June 23, 1899), founder of the Plant System of railroads and steamship lines, was born into a modest farming family in Branford, Connecticut.
-At the age of six, he lost his father and younger sister to typhus fever and was raised by his mother and grandmother.
-Hard work and Puritan values molded his character.
+At the age of six, he lost his father and younger sister to typhus fever and was raised by his mother, step-father and grandmother.
+Raised by hard work and Puritan values, he exhibited these traits throughout his life.

-Henry began his professional life at the age of 18 working as a captain’s boy for the New Haven Steamboat Company that ran between New York and New Haven.
-He married Ellen Elizabeth Blackstone in 1842.
-The couple had two children, but only Morton Freeman Plant survived to adulthood.
+Henry began his professional life at a young age working as a captain’s boy for the New Haven Steamboat Company.
+He worked on ships running between New York and New Haven.
+In 1842 he married Ellen Elizabeth Blackstone.
+The couple had two children, but only one son, Morton Freeman Plant survived to adulthood.
 Plant demonstrated acuity for the express shipping business and moved up the ranks in the shipping company.
 He eventually secured a position in the Adams Express Company’s New York office.

 In 1882, Plant formed the Plant Investment Company (PICO) headquartered in Sanford, FL.
 With the investment support of PICO, whose investors included Henry Flagler, M.K.
 Jesup, and W.T.
-Walters, Plant acquired existing rail lines and laid new track, enabling the first steam engine to arrive in Tampa in 1884.
-As he linked and laid more than 1,196 miles of tracks across the state, he standardized his network with standard gauge track, increasing ease and efficiency of train travel.
+Walters, Plant acquired existing rail lines and laid new track, into central and western Florida.
+He purchased the contract to build the vital stretch of the Jacksonville, Tampa, Key West line from Kissimmee to Tampa in 1883.
+When he successfully completed the 70 miles of new track in early 1884, Tampa became connected to the rest of the eastern seaboard.
+As he linked and laid more than 1,196 miles of tracks across the state, he replaced the inconsistent wide and narrow gauge tracks with standard gauge, increasing ease and efficiency of train travel.

 For more information on Henry B. Plant and the Plant System, please visit our Chronology page.